MicrosoftDocs/query-docs/query-languages/dax/counta-function-dax.md

 ## Example

-The following example returns all rows in the `Reseller` table that have any kind of value in the column that stores phone numbers.
+The following example returns the number of all rows in the `Reseller` table that have any kind of value in the column that stores phone numbers.

 ```dax
 = COUNTA(Reseller[Phone])